scherersoftware/cake-cktools/README.md

 @return string

 - `editButton(EntityInterface $entity, array $options = [])`
 Renders an edit button for given database record `$entity`.
-By defailt, this button will link to the entity's Controller's edit action but this can be overwritten using the `'url'` field of the `$options` array.
+By default, this button will link to the entity's Controller's edit action but this can be overwritten using the `'url'` field of the `$options` array.
 @return string

 - `viewButton(EntityInterface $entity, array $options = [])`
 Renders a details button for given database record `$entity`.
-By defailt, this button will link to the entity's Controller's view action but this can be overwritten using the `'url'` field of the `$options` array.
+By default, this button will link to the entity's Controller's view action but this can be overwritten using the `'url'` field of the `$options` array.
 @return string

 - `addButton($title = null, array $options = [])`